Enhancement of Novel View Synthesis Using Omnidirectional Image Completion: Introduction

-In contrast, the technology of completing the missing regions of 2D images has been studied for a long time, such as inpainting or image completion.
-Recent learning-based such as generative adversary networks (GAN) \cite{GAN}, variational autoencoders (VAE) \cite{VAE,VAE2}, and diffusion models \cite{diff_model1,diff_model2} have made it possible to generate semantically high-quality images.
-In addition, 360-degree image completion has been well-researched \cite{panoSyn_j,360ic_j,360ip,s2ic}, and high-quality image completion is possible over the entire field of view.
-In this study, we attempt to synthesize more plausible novel views from a single 360-degree image by combining NeRF and image completion using 360-degree images.
+In contrast, the technology of completing the missing regions of 2D images (i.e., inpainting or image completion) has been studied for a long time.
+Recent learning-based approaches such as generative adversary networks (GANs) \cite{GAN}, variational autoencoders (VAEs) \cite{VAE,VAE2}, and diffusion models \cite{diff_model1,diff_model2} have made enabled the generation of semantically high-quality images.
+In addition, 360-degree image generation has been well-researched \cite{panoSyn_j,360ic_j,360ip,s2ic,omni_dreamer,hara2022sig-ss}, and high-quality image generation is possible over the entire field of view.
+However, 2D image completions generally do not consider the 3D structure; thus, there is no 3D consistency between images completed at multiple camera positions.

-However, 2D image completions generally do not consider the 3D structure, and thus do not have 3D consistency when simply combined with NeRF.
-To maintain 3D consistency, we introduce a method to learn NeRF while dynamically selecting a sparse set of the completed images to reduce the discrimination error with real images.
+In this study, we attempted to synthesize plausible novel views with 3D consistency from a single 360-degree image by combining NeRF and image completion using 360-degree images.
+Based on a 360-degree image generation model trained in a self-supervised manner, we present a method for completing missing regions caused by occlusion and resolution changes due to viewpoint changes.
+To maintain 3D consistency, we introduce a method to learn the NeRF model using a subset of completed images that cover the target scene so that the overlap of the completed regions is smaller.
 Figure \ref{fig:overview} illustrates the overview of our method.

-\putFigW{overview}{Given only a single 360 RGB-D image, our method is able to render novel views.
+\putFigWW{overview}{Given only a single 360 RGB-D image, our method can render novel views.
 The input image is reprojected to 360-degree images at another camera positions, and the missing regions of the reprojected images are completed.
-A sparse set of the dynamically selected completed images is used to train the NeRF, and novel views are synthesized.
-Note that the 360-degree image is represented by the equirectangular projection that maps the longitude of the viewing direction to the horizontal coordinate and the latitude to the vertical coordinate.}{150mm}
+A subset of the selected completed images is used to train the NeRF, and novel views are synthesized.
+Notably, the 360-degree image is represented by the equirectangular projection that maps the longitude of the viewing direction to the horizontal coordinate and the latitude to the vertical coordinate.}{140mm}

-Our contributions in this paper are as follows.
+The contributions of this study are as follows.